How to Check Credit Score in UAE (Fast, Free & Official)

 Step 4: Request Your Credit Report/Score

-• Select the section which allows you to request your credit report or credit score.
+• Select the section that allows you to request your credit report or credit score.

 Step 5: Pay the Required Fee